-Roasted spaghetti squash and sausage come together for an easy low carb dinner.
+Roasted spaghetti squash and sausage come together for an easy dinner.
 Seasoned with garlic and Italian herbs, Sausage Spaghetti Squash is a flavorful family favorite!

 Today’s recipe is the one that introduced me to the miracle of spaghetti squash.